310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-Hmm~?
-They are watching a movie, I think?
+hmm~? they are watching a movie, i think?
 {% endbubble %}

 {% bubble Tetora %}